triggermesh/docs/docs/targets/oracle.md

 ## Prerequisite(s)

+- Oracle API signing key

+## Oracle API Signing Key

-- Oracle API signing key (you can find out how to set up the signing key in the [Oracle Developer Guide][devguide])
+You can find the steps to obtain an API signing key in the [Oracle Developer Guide][devguide].

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Oracle API signing key as a secret.